Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 1. Plug the **green connector** into the **TLS port** on the SLB-EXT.

 1. Plug the **black Molex connector** from the TLS cable into the TLS.

----
-      [Render] An image of the TLS fastened onto the right back corner of the AltMill next to the tool rack assembly, connected to the TLS cable.
-Show detailed view of the TLS, showing orientation of body and base.
-Image for reference only.

-         (atc_assembly_tool-tls.jpg)
----

 ![](/_images/_atc/_atc_assembly/_toolrack/atc_assembly_tool-tlsensor.JPG)